josmar-crwdstffng/angular/aio/content/start/start-data.md

 ### Configure `AppModule` to use `HttpClient`

-To use Angular's `HttpClient`, you must configure your application to use `HttpClientModule`.
+To use the `HttpClient` in Angular, you must configure your application to use `HttpClientModule`.

-Angular's `HttpClientModule` registers the providers your application needs to use the `HttpClient` service throughout your application.
+The `HttpClientModule` in Angular registers the providers your application needs to use the `HttpClient` service throughout your application.

 1. In `app.module.ts`, import `HttpClientModule` from the `@angular/common/http` package at the top of the file with the other imports.
     As there are a number of other imports, this code snippet omits them for brevity.